-The structural profiles are close, with B&M European Value Retail carrying a narrow edge on growth.
+The structural profiles are close, with B&M European Value Retail carrying a narrow edge on profitability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is currently leaning toward Target, which does not confirm the structural lead.
+In the market, Target carries the stronger setup — intact trend against B&M European Value Retail's broken trend.
 That leaves a split case: the structural lead stays with B&M European Value Retail, but the market is not currently confirming it.

 Both operate in: Discount Stores